serb1231/QR-Code-Reader/README.md

 --------------------------
 ## Authors
-ViennaTestProject was developed under the aegis of the 'Institute for Microelectronics' at the 'TU Wien'. http://www.iue.tuwien.ac.at/
+ViennaExample was developed under the aegis of the 'Institute for Microelectronics' at the 'TU Wien'. http://www.iue.tuwien.ac.at/

 --------------------------